bachfamily/bach/Readme.txt

 You should install bach directly from Max Package Manager.

 Alternatively, you can copy the "bach" folder inside the "packages" folder in your Max folder.
+The Max packages folder is under "Documents/Max 7" (for Max 7) or "Documents/Max 8" (for Max 8).

-  	The Max packages folder is under "Documents/Max" (for Max 6) or "Documents/Max 7" (for Max 7).
+You can also build bach from its source code.
+For more information about this, see below.

 ===================================================